hknutzen/Netspoc/technical.markdown

 single node with a common intermediate distance being applied to all loop nodes, except for the loop exit to `zone1`.

-{% include image.html src="./images/find_paths.png" description="**Path finding in Netspoc:** Paths are found by walking from source and destination towards zone1 until the connecting node is found." %}
+{% include image.html src="./images/find_paths.png" title="Path finding in Netspoc:" description="Paths are found by walking from source and destination towards zone1 until the connecting node is found." %}

 ### Identifying distances and loops